 Their main and popular item is a mock karaage made from soy meat instead of chicken.
 Karaage is typically lightly coated chicken which has been fried in oil and has a crispy outside.

-There were 7 different options of karaage when we went: lemon salt, tartar, sesame, Chinese black vinegar, Sichuan style hot and spicy, grated radish and teriyaki mayonnaise.
+There were 7 different options of karaage when we went: lemon onion sauce, tartar, sesame, Chinese black vinegar, Sichuan style hot and spicy, grated radish and teriyaki flavour soy mayonnaise.
 They have many other delicious dishes such as gyoza, mapo tofu, soups, vegetable dishes and spring rolls.

 Another popular item is their set meals, which are not only delicious and filling but also very reasonable at ¥950 (£5.90/ $7.18).
 For that price, you can get gyoza, rice, soup and some pickled vegetables.